Software and tools we use to grow our FBA business

 I’m looking at my dashboard on FeedbackWhiz and it’s telling me I have sales of $42k for the 2nd week of May.
 It should be $49k which is what Amazon and GorillaROI shows.

-Used to do promotions back in the day, but stopped and no longer use any services.
+Used to do promotions heavily back in the day, but stopped for a long time.

 Lots of free and good tools out there.
 The one that we pay for is storybase as we use it a lot for SEO and other content.